 Why: Skin assessments prior to ANY rejuvenation treatment are crucial as every two skins are different.

-We take time to ensure that we are selecting the correct treatment to achieve the optimum results for you.
-We also ensure that you are fully informed of the possible outcomes you can achieve and the downtime that may be associated with certain treatments, such as Fraxel Restore for scar minimisation or skin collagen renewal and skin revitalisation.
+We will take time to ensure that we are selecting the correct treatment to achieve the optimum results for you.
+Our clinicians will inform you about the possible outcomes you can achieve.
+And our clinicians will discuss the downtime associated with Fraxel Restore for scar minimisation with you, as well.

 Step 2: Discuss your answers with your Clinician and ask any questions you have before proceeding with Fraxel

-These are some questions that we will need to talk about during your consultation, especially to determine if Fraxel – or a different procedure – will suit your skin concerns best.
+These are some questions that we will need to talk about during your consultation.

 - What are you hoping to achieve?

 - How much downtime can you allow for, if any?
 Are there any time restraints on your treatment, such as an upcoming wedding, photo shoot or big event?

 - What is your nutrition or day to day diet like?

 - Have you got any allergies, such as to topical skincare, food, heat, pollens or perfumes?

 - Do you use anything topically on your skin (e.g. active ingredients such as retinol products or peels)?